Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 As the CAKE.com study has shown, 65.5% of Gen Zers would like their employer to adjust their salaries every 6 months.
 29.3%, on the other hand, want to see their earnings increased at least once per year.

-74% of Gen Zers would leave a job because of unsatisfactory salary
+74% of Gen Zers would leave a job because of an unsatisfactory salary

 As numbers have shown, many Gen Zers prioritize their earnings to the point where they expect a high salary even before entering the workforce.